 Bronze statue in Perugia

-(left) Loggia di Palazzo dei Conservatori; (right) coat of arms and heraldic symbols
+(left) Staircase of Palazzo dei Conservatori; (right) coat of arms and heraldic symbols

 Pope Paul III had Michelangelo involved in the redesign of Piazza del Campidoglio.
 The project included a new entrance (through a loggia) to the Franciscan Monastery of S. Maria in Aracoeli.
 Julius III built a new entrance to Palazzo dei Conservatori which matched the entrance to the monastery and the ceiling of the loggia shows his coat of arms.